AayushAlokGit/DocumentationRetrievalMCPServer/docs/MCP_SERVER_SETUP.md

 **Update all paths** to match your actual project location and Python environment (i.e the virtual env which has all the dependency packages installed, usually this would be in project root as the "venv" folder).

-**Note:** The MCP server automatically detects whether you're using ChromaDB or Azure Cognitive Search based on your environment configuration and available services.
+**Note:** The MCP server now runs exclusively on ChromaDB with local embeddings for complete privacy and zero cloud costs.

 ### 3. Verify Integration